XingLLiu/BO-BART/README.md

 Rscript integrationMain.R dimension num_iterations genz_function_number kernel_name sequential_flag (measure) (number_of_jumps_for_step_function)

 ```
-where `genz_function_number` is following the order in this [documentation](https://www.sfu.ca/~ssurjano/integration.html) of the Genz families.

-This will generate the results in `../results`, where you can take a look at the `.csv` files or automatically generated graphs.
+where `genz_function_number` follows the indexing in this [documentation](https://www.sfu.ca/~ssurjano/integration.html) for the Genz families.
+The results will be stored in `results`, where you can find the `.csv` files containing the numerical values and the automatically generated graphs.

-4) If you want to tune the GP integral, you can also run
+3) If you want to tune the GP integral, you can also run

 ```
 Rscript GPRunTime.R dimension num_iterations genz_function_number initial_training_set_size
 ```

-Results will similarly be in `../results`.
+Results will also be stored in `results`.

-## To test the design in real-life data with provided dataset
+## To test the design with real-life data with provided

 1) Install the dependencies in `R`.
 Make sure you are using **R 3.5.0** or higher.

-2) In the terminal, `cd` to `meanPopulationStudy`
+2) In the terminal, `cd` to `src/meanPopulationStudy`

 3) Run